 Council Tax and Financial support

-The Government has announced a Hardship Fund to help residents whose income has been affected by the Coronavirus pandemic to pay their Council Tax.
-This is in addition to local funds to help residents in Bassetlaw with their rent and Council Tax.
+The Government Council Tax Covid fund closed on 31 March 2021.
+However, the Council still has a Hardship Fund to help residents whose income has been affected by the Coronavirus pandemic to pay their Council Tax.
+Apply for the hardship fund.

 Payment of Council Tax

-Council Tax bills for 2020/21 have already been sent out to residents and while the timing of this is unfortunate, we have a statutory responsibility to collect Council Tax, which is used to fund essential services provided by Nottinghamshire County Council and their Adult Social Care service, Bassetlaw District Council, Nottinghamshire Police and Nottinghamshire Fire and Rescue Service.
+Council Tax bills for 2021/22 have been sent out to residents and although the impact of Covid still affects some people, we have a statutory responsibility to collect Council Tax, which is used to fund essential services provided by Nottinghamshire County Council and their Adult Social Care service, Bassetlaw District Council, Nottinghamshire Police and Nottinghamshire Fire and Rescue Service.

 If you previously paid by Direct Debit, this payment will be taken from April onwards and your payments will continue to be collected automatically.

 If your income has been affected by the Coronavirus pandemic, we will be helping residents to access this Hardship Fund in the following ways: